JuliaLang/julia/README.md

 It is essential to use a 64-bit gfortran to compile Julia dependencies.
 The gfortran-4.7 (and newer) compilers in brew and macports work for building Julia.
 If you do not use brew or macports, you can download and install [gfortran and gcc from hpc.sf.net](http://hpc.sf.net/).
 The HPC gfortran requires HPC gcc to be installed to function properly.

 Clang is now used by default to build Julia on OS X (10.7 and above).
-Make sure to update to at least Xcode 4.3.3, and update to the latest command line tools from the Xcode preferences.
+Make sure to update to at least Xcode 4.3.3, and update to the latest command line tools from the Xcode preferences (on OS X 10.9 Mavericks, run `xcode-select --install` in the terminal).
 This will ensure that clang v3.1 is installed, which is the minimum version of clang required to build Julia.
 On OS X 10.6, the Julia build will automatically use gcc.

 If you have set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` in your .bashrc or equivalent, Julia may be unable to find various libraries that come bundled with it.
 These environment variables need to be unset for Julia to work.